Lyndon pairs and the lexicographically greatest perfect necklace: Introduction

 Assume the lexicographic order on words.
 A Lyndon word is a nonempty aperiodic word that is lexicographically greater than all of its rotations.
 For example, the Lyndon words over alphabet $\{0,1\}$ sorted by length and then in decreasing lexicographical order within each length are

-Lyndon words were introduced by Lyndon in mid 1950s \cite{Lyndon,LyndonII}.
-They provide a nice factorization of the free monoid: each word $w$ of the free monoid $\Sigma^*$ has a unique decomposition as a product $w = u_1 \ldots u_n$ of a non-increasing sequence of Lyndon words $u_1, \ldots u_n$ in the lexicographic order.
+Lyndon words were introduced by Lyndon in the 1950s \cite{Lyndon,LyndonII}.
+They provide a nice factorization of the free monoid $\Sigma^*$: each word $w$ in $\Sigma^*$ has a unique decomposition as a product $w = u_1 \ldots u_n$ of a non-increasing sequence of Lyndon words $u_1, \ldots u_n$ in the lexicographic order.
 The problem to compute the prime factorization of a given word has a solution in time linear to the length of the given word \cite{Duval}, see also \cite{Knuth3}.

-Fredricksen and Maiorana \cite{FM78} showed that the concatenation in decreasing lexicographic order of all the Lyndon words whose length divides a given positive integer number~$n$, yields a de Bruijn necklace of order~$n$.
-For example, the concatenation of the binary Lyndon words whose length divides four is (the spaces are for ease of reading),
+Fredricksen and Maiorana \cite{FM78} construct a de Bruijn sequence of order $n$ by concatenating all the Lyndon words whose length divides~$n$.
+They first identify each necklace with the word that represents the lexicographically maximal rotation.
+Order the necklaces according to lexicographical order of these words.
+Fredericksen and Maiorana de Bruijn sequence of order $n$ is the concatenation, according to this order of the necklaces, of the respective Lyndon words having length divisible by $n$.
+For example, the binary words of length $4$ yield $6$ necklaces, and the words representing the lexicographically maximal rotations, in decreasing lexicographical order are: